atoum/atoum/README.md

 To check the current version of [XDebug](http://xdebug.org/), you can run `php -v`.
 To fix this issue, you have to update [XDebug](http://xdebug.org/) to the latest [stable version](http://xdebug.org/download.php).
 If you can't update [XDebug](http://xdebug.org/) on your system, you can still disable the extension to avoid getting segfaults.
-To be sure that [XDebug](http://xdebug.org/) has been succefully updated or disabled, you can run `php -v`.
+To be sure that [XDebug](http://xdebug.org/) has been successfully updated or disabled, you can run `php -v`.
 When you are done updating or disabling [XDebug](http://xdebug.org/), run `php atoum.phar --test-it` to be sure that all the segfaults have gone and that *atoum* is working.

 ---